Generalization in diffusion models arises from geometry-adaptive harmonic representations: Discussion

-We also examined the inductive biases that enable this rapid convergence.
-Using a well-established mathematical framework, we showed that DNN denoisers perform shrinkage of noisy coefficients in a best basis.
-When trained on photographic images, this best basis is a geometry-adaptive harmonic basis (GAHB) which is shaped by geometric features of the image.
+We also examined the inductive biases that enable this strong generalization.
+Using a well-established mathematical framework, we showed that DNN denoisers perform shrinkage of noisy coefficients in a geometry-adaptive harmonic basis (GAHB) which is shaped by geometric features of the image.
 For the $\calpha$ class of images, such geometric bases are known to be optimal, and DNN denoisers achieve near-optimal performance on this class.
 Previous mathematical literature has shown that bandlet bases, which are a specific type of GAHB, are near-optimal for this class, but the GAHBs learned by the DNN denoiser are more general and more flexible.
-For images drawn from low-dimensional manifolds, for which the optimal basis spans the tangent subspace of the manifold, we find that DNN denoisers achieve good denoising within a basis adapted to this subspace, but also incorporate GAHB vectors in the remaining unconstrained dimensions.
+For images drawn from low-dimensional manifolds, for which the optimal basis spans the tangent subspace of the manifold, we find that DNN denoisers achieve good denoising within a basis aligned with this subspace, but also incorporate GAHB vectors in the remaining unconstrained dimensions.
 The non-suppressed noise along these additional GAHB components leads to suboptimal denoising performance.
-This surprising finding hints that rather than low-dimensional structures, DNNs favor high-dimensional structures with regularity among dimensions, and this allows them to be inferred from small amounts of data.
-The example of permuted face images shows that the basis learned by the network may not be a GAHB but the resulting denoiser remains very far from optimal.
-We do not provide a formal mathematical definition of this larger class of GAHB bases which underlie the inductive biases of DNN, nor do we understand how they result from the DNN computational architecture.
-Both are important open questions.
-Nevertheless, our results provide strong evidence that GAHBs reflect the inductive biases of these networks.

-\comment{ Disclaimers: \begin{itemize} \item We do not define GAHB \item We do not define inductive bias - inductive biases in other architecture that contain different elements might be different? \item We do not explore the dependence of the basis on the noise level - as future direction \item The transition from memorization to generalization depends on the architecture, model capacity, image size, dataset complexity, and also training hyperparameters... \item PSNR slopes are only defined for infinite-resolution images.
-Difficulty of observing numerically this slope in a controlled way. {ZK: not sure we should say this} \end{itemize}

-We should also mention the fact that faces/many natural images have a PSNR slope of 0.5? }
+This observation, along with similar ones shown in \Cref{app:additional_miss_aligned}, provide more supporting evidence for the hypothesis that inductive biases of DNN denoisers promote GAHBs.

+We do not provide a formal mathematical definition of the class of GAHBs arising from the inductive biases of DNNs.
+Convolutions in DNN architectures, whose eigenvectors are sinusoids, presumably engender GAHB harmonic structure, but the geometric adaptivity must arise from interactions with rectification nonlinearities (ReLUs).
+A more precise elucidation of this GAHB function class, and its role in shaping inductive biases of the DNNs used in a wide variety of other tasks and modalities, is of fundamental interest.